 COLUMBUS, Ohio - Ohio State University and Cleveland Clinic, two of the state's most powerful research institutions, are forming a partnership aimed at getting more good ideas for patients into the field.

-The research organizations said their collaboration will focus on improving and extending the lives of patients while improving Ohio's economy.
+The organizations said their collaboration will focus on improving and extending the lives of patients while improving Ohio's economy.
 The alliance has been worked out over months.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.